 With both of my babies, I got my period back at 9 months postpartum, which means that there were a few months of dealing with having my period and exclusively pumping at the same time.
-Aside from the hassle of having your period, one thing that many women struggle with is the drop in supply that can occur at this time – it can be really stressful when your period reduces your milk supply.
+Aside from the hassle of having your period, one thing that many women struggle with is the drop in breast milk supply that can occur at this time – it can be really stressful when your period reduces your milk supply.

 This drop is caused by hormonal fluctuations.
 For some women, it just lasts a few days.
 For others (like me), it is a full week before my period and another few days into it, so it was important to try to get my supply up in the meantime.

 How Can I Increase Milk Supply During My Period?

 There are lots of strategies out there for getting your milk supply up long-term (including these) – but what if you just need a short-term boost to get you through your period?
 Here are some ideas.